What Is Dividend Stock?

-- Passive Income : A good source of passive income which can be used for personal expenses or re-investment.
+- Passive Income: A good source of passive income that can be used for personal expenses or re-investment.

-- Lower Risk : Less risky than other stocks because they are generally well established blue chips that are less likely to experience extreme volatility.
-It guarantee at least some payout even stock market fluctuates.
+- Lower Risk: Less risky than other stocks because they are generally well established blue chips that are less likely to experience extreme volatility.
+It guarantees at least some payout even stock market fluctuates.